Easy Java 8 App Development

 SELECT COUNT(*) FROM `hare` WHERE `hare`.`age` > 8;

-This means that you can use Java 8 streams while you do not have to care so much about how the streams are translated to SQL.
+This means that you can use Java 8 streams while you do not have to care about how the streams are translated to SQL.

 Try It Out!